Xiaohong-Deng/algorithms/discrete-opt/knapsack/README.md

 1. the best local lower bound in all the nodes explored.
 2. the optimal in-pack value we have confirm thourgh other means like applying an inferior but faster algorithm.
 The result produced may beat the best local lower bound so far.

-The goal is pruning the nodes so running time is reduced.
+The goal is pruning the nodes so search space/running time is reduced.
 If node is not pruned and we reach the leaf, we have a complete solution to the problem.
 That is a specific subset of n items and the sum of their values.

 The key to this approach is trying to increase the global lower bound and decrease the local upper bound.